guide

 Here, we’ll run through some of the key facts relating to how energy bills work, and the costs and other factors that affect them.

-Why do gas and electricity bills change?
+Why do gas and electricity price change?

 The cap applies to all standard variable tariffs in the UK – these are the tariffs where your prices can go up and down.
-But it doesn’t apply to fixed rate tariffs – these are the tariffs where your prices are fixed until the end of your contract.

-It’s important to remember that if you use more energy then this will cause your bills to go up, too – for example, when the heating is turned up high over winter.
+Even if you fix your prices, your energy bills can still change\ It’s important to remember that if you use more energy then this will cause your bills to go up – even if you fixed your prices.
+For example, you might use more energy when the heating is turned on over winter.
 That’s the other main factor affecting your costs.
-Using more energy will cause your bills to rise whatever type of tariff you’re on, whether it’s variable or fixed-rate.

 Wholesale costs